50 Baseball Snacks: Ideas for Before, During, and After a Game

 Why Drink Tart Cherry Juice After a Baseball Game?

-Tart cherry juice is another beverage commonly recommended for athletes to consume following exercise.
+Tart cherry juice is another beverage commonly recommended for baseball players to consume following exercise.

 When planning snacks for after a baseball game, athletes should pair carbohydrate-rich foods with foods that provide protein.